acomaviation/aerobid-legal-docs/broker_agreement.md

       2. access all or any part of the Platform in order to build a product or service which competes with the Platform; or
       3. subject to clause 23.1, license, sell, rent, lease, transfer, assign, distribute, display, disclose, or otherwise commercially exploit, or otherwise make the Platform available to any third party except the Authorised Users, or
       4. attempt to obtain, or assist third parties in obtaining, access to the Platform other than as provided under this clause 5; or
-      5. introduce or permit the introduction of any Virus or Vulnerability into ACOM's Platform or Software.
+      5. introduce or permit the introduction of any Virus or Vulnerability into ACOM’s Platform or Software.
    5. The Broker shall use all reasonable endeavours to prevent any unauthorised access to, or use of, the Platform and, in the event of any such unauthorised access or use, promptly notify ACOM.
    6. The rights provided under this clause 5 are granted to the Broker only, and shall not be considered granted to any subsidiary or holding company of the Broker.
 6. #### Additional user subscriptions
    1. Subject to clause 6.2, the Broker may, from time to time during any Subscription Term, purchase additional User Subscriptions and ACOM shall grant access to the Platform to such additional Authorised Users in accordance with the provisions of these Terms.
-   2. If the Broker wishes to purchase additional User Subscriptions, the Broker shall use the ‘Add New Users’ onscreen prompts on the Platform and the Broker shall pay the additional relevant fees for such additional User Subscriptions as set out in the billing page on the Platform (pro-rated for the first month if the additional User Subscription commences part way through the month).
+   2. If the Broker wishes to purchase additional User Subscriptions, the Broker shall use the “Add New Users” onscreen prompts on the Platform and the Broker shall pay the additional relevant fees for such additional User Subscriptions as set out in the billing page on the Platform (pro-rated for the first month if the additional User Subscription commences part way through the month).
 7. #### Charter request process
    1. The Authorised Users may submit a Charter Request on behalf of the Broker by using the appropriate online prompts on the Platform.
 In the event that the Broker submits a Charter Request onto the Platform, all Operators subscribed to the Platform, will be able to view the request in real-time on the Platform’s live market page.
    2. The Broker agrees and acknowledges that the information contained in the Charter Request, including the Broker’s identity and contact details, may be accessed by or disclosed to all Operators on the Platform.
 Any such Bid submitted by an Operator shall be available to view by the Broker on the Platform.